 To gain deeper insight into the evolution of the DRL agent's capabilities, we examine the individual components of the cost function as a function of the training iteration.
 As illustrated in Fig.~\ref{fig3}(a), the deviation of the topological charge from unity---the first term defined in Eq.~\eqref{eq:cost_function}---exhibits a monotonic decrease.
 Given that a topological charge of unity signifies successful skyrmion nucleation, this trend reflects a consistent improvement in the agent's nucleation fidelity.
 Notably, the skyrmion creation success rate increased significantly throughout the training process, rising from 41.3\% out of 300 cases at 50th generation to 77.5\% by 200th generation out of 200 cases [Fig.~\ref{fig3}(b)].
 This represents a marked improvement over the 16.4\% success rate achieved by the baseline fixed-temperature field sweep method.
 We attribute this enhanced performance to the agent's emergent strategy of ``borrowing'' thermal energy from the environment.
 As demonstrated in Fig.~\ref{fig3}(c), the control protocol for the 200th generation exhibits negative values of entropy production during the initial simulation stages.
-Within the initial period, the system absorbs energy from the environment, as governed by the relationship $\delta Q = -T \delta S_{\text{res}} = -M_s V (\bm{H}_{\text{eff}} \cdot \dot{\bm{m}}) \delta t$.
+Within the initial period, the system absorbs energy from the environment, as governed by the relationship $\delta Q = -T \delta S_{\text{res}} = -\mu_0 M_s \delta t \int d\bm{r}\bm{H}_{\text{eff}} \cdot \dot{\bm{m}}$.
 Here, $\delta Q$ represents the heat exchange, where a positive value ($\delta Q > 0$) indicates energy absorption by the system, and $\delta S_{\text{res}}$ denotes the entropy change of the reservoir during the interval $\delta t$~\cite{bandopadhyay2017rotational}.